-The above issues lead to the third, big challenge, which is about involving the farmers.
-Farmers are the ultimate users of the innovation; therefore, their involvement is essential and needs to be fostered alongside that of the other stakeholders.
+The above issues lead to the third, big challenge, which is about involving the farmers - the end-users of digital innovations.
+They are the ultimate users of these innovations; therefore, their involvement is essential and needs to be fostered alongside that of the other stakeholders.
 In fact, apart from a small group of frontrunners, European farmers still do not seem to hitch to digital technologies.
+Therefore, the ecosystem building practices also include support the DIHs to reach out to their local farmers.
+Similarly, the RCs will also be helped in their function as a bridge between the SmartAgriHubs project and farmers.